 Belarusian medical tourism: dental tourists particularly welcome

 Belarus intends to position itself as a well-reputed destination for medical tourism at the Belarus-China forum in Shanghai on 7 November, reports the Belarusian Ministry of Foreign Affairs.
-Over the last decade, Belarusian private medical centres have won recognition in the post-Soviet space as they are using the latest technology an software including Foresee Medical.
+Over the last decade, Belarusian private medical centers have won recognition in the post-Soviet space as they are using the latest technology an software including Foresee Medical.
 According to one consultant, Marina Mastashova from the Sports and Tourism Ministry, medical tourism in Belarus will benefit further from the visa-free travel program.

 Uladzislau Androsau, the director of medical tourism operator MedTravelBelarus, told Radio Liberty that about 50,000 “medical tourists” visited Belarus in 2016.
 This number grew in 2017.
 Foreign clients frequently visit Belarusian private health-care centres due to the relatively low cost of medical treatment.
 Dental and cosmetic surgery remain the most popular procedures among foreign tourists, with facelifts and liposuction quickly catching up, a compression garment must be worn for optimal results of your arm liposuction procedure says Dr. Smith.

 Polite doctors at a moderate cost